 Symptoms could be traced to both heart and kidney.
-The phy-

-sical signs, as well as the dyspnæa and venous congestion, were sufficient evidence of cardiac disease, while the state of the urine and the convulsive seizures pointed to the kidneys with no less certainty.
-The attack of pericarditis which, as in the preceding case, was the immediate cause of death, was probably chiefly of renal origin.
+sical signs, as well as the dyspnea and venous congestion, were sufficient evidence of cardiac disease, while the state of the urine and the convulsive seizures pointed to the kidneys with no less certainty.
+The attack of pericarditis which, as in the preceding case, was the immediate cause of death, was probably chiefly of

 The cardiac mischief first took place; the kidneys became altered in consequence.
 The heart symptoms had existed for many years; indeed, from the condition of the valves it was evident that the disease had been of long standing.
-The kidneys were changed by the prolonged congestion to which they were subjected.
+The kidneys were changed by the prolonged congestion to which they were subjected. stion has been such as to cause mi

-PREGNANCY AS A CAUSE OF RENAL DISEASE.
+PREGNANCY AS A CAUSE OF RENAL DISEASE, HEROTORI